jfredrickson/tactical-thrift/redirect.md

 title: Redirect
 ---

 Tactical Thrift has moved to a different website.
-The new URL is: **[https://tactical-thrift.tensouth.net/](https://tactical-thrift.tensouth.net/)**
+The new URL is: <a target="_parent" href="https://tactical-thrift.tensouth.net/">https://tactical-thrift.tensouth.net/</a>

 Please update your bookmarks.